 Foods containing dairy and drinking hot liquids, including soup, can both trigger rosacea so these should be avoided if they are a trigger.

 Ian recommends our very own 'For every day' supplement, following his comment below.
 Good choice Ian!

 "...I often advise clients with rosacea to make no other nutritional changes initially other than take a course of probiotics for at least 30 days.
 A decent quality supplement should contain various strains of Lactobacillus and Bifidobacterium so do check the list of ingredients."

 Reduce carbohydrate consumption

-Consuming excess carbohydrates and sugars can exacerbate inflammation.
-Ian recommends eating more complex carbs with a little protein and plenty of vegetables to help stabilise glucose levels.
+Consuming excess carbohydrates and sugars can "exacerbate inflammation".
+Ian suggests that eating more "complex carbs with a little protein and vegetables should help stabilise glucose levels".

 Fermented foods for skin health

 The New York Post also recently discussed fermented foods and skin health.
 Their article highlighted Sofia Vergara's dermatologist who recommends that all her clients either incorporate fermented foods into their diet or take a probiotic supplement.

 "If we have an unhealthy, unbalanced gut environment, toxins can be released into the bloodstream and cause inflammation throughout the body.
 This shift in gut flora, and the subsequent inflammation, can cause a flare-up in the skin of those who are predisposed to acne, eczema or rosacea."